Dossier — Domain Model

 interface Binding {

-source: string // schema key or expression
+source: string // schema key or expression; may project an array

 note?: string // developer documentation